 On the Wörth-Germersheim-Speyer line, the seven existing signal boxes in Speyer, Germersheim, Wörth, Philippsburg and Rülzheim will be replaced by modern ESTW L90 signalling technology from Thales Deutschland GmbH.
 Modern ESTW-A signal boxes will be installed in Philippsburg, Speyer, Wörth and Rülzheim stations.
 Operation will be via a new central ESTW in Germersheim.
 From Speyer-Germersheim and Germersheim-Wörth, a track-change operation including the consolidation of the signalling block system will be established to improve the quality of the service.
 Operations will begin in year 2022.

 ● Renewal of around 182 signals, 129 additional indicators and 105 point mechanisms

 ● Technical upgrade or complete renewal of 40 level crossings

 The project includes the two lines Ansbach-Triesdorf and Leutershausen-Wiedersbach-Ansbach-Wicklesgreuth.
 The company InoSig GmbH is replacing the old signal boxes in Ansbach and Triesdorf stations, which are around 55-years-old, with modern B950 electronic signal boxes.
-They will be operated from Ansbach.
+In future they will be operated from Ansbach.
 Structural completion is scheduled for the end of 2022.

 ● Technical upgrade or complete renewal of one level crossing